yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_28.png

-Protect One Whole LB Record
-#####################
+Add Protection to a Load-Balanced Record
+########################################

+F5 Essential App Protect can work together with the F5 DNS Load Balancer in order to a protect a load-balanced record.
+As opposed to the previous scenario, where Essential App Protect used multiple app end-points in different regions for **performance based load-balancing**, the DNS Load Balancer can be used to create advanced geo-proximity load balancing with load-balanced pools and granular controls over regions, countries, and states.

 In this section we will use the F5 Cloud Services UI to set up the Load Balancer DNS record, add endpoints for our Auction app, add health checks, load balanced pools, and run through a few configuration options.
-This will let the traffic go through the NDS Load Balancer, which in case of one instance failover can redirect users to another available instance.
+This will create a configuration where the DNS Load Balancer will monitor endpoint health, and direct traffic to healthy endpoints in the appropriate geographically distinct load-balance pool created for this purpose.

 The following diagram captures the core components of this chapter: